Knee replacement | Beacon Health System Knee replacement | Beacon Health System

 When you check in for your surgery, you'll be asked to remove your clothes and put on a hospital gown.
 You'll be given either a spinal block, which numbs the lower half of your body, or a general anesthetic, which puts you into a sleep-like state.

-Your surgeon might also inject a numbing medicine around nerves or in and around the joint to help block pain after your surgery.
+Your surgeon also might inject a numbing medicine around nerves or in and around the joint to help block pain after your surgery.

 During the procedure